oceanobservatories/ooi-config/anaconda_build/README.md

 $ conda build --numpy=1.12 ~/ooi-config/anaconda_build/mi-instrument
 ```

+* Note that numpy=1.16 is now used for stream_engine, ion_functions, and ooi-data.
 * Note that numpy is only required for some packages.
 For those packages, omit the numpy option.

 This will install the mi-instrument package in the miniconda installation folder based on the local platform, package name,